jodyhuntatx/ppdemo/README.md

 1. OSX or Linux host with Docker daemon and Docker Compose installed
 2. Conjur Enteprise 5.x image - Load the image to docker using `docker load -i conjur-appliance-5.x.x.x.tar`.
 Edit `docker-compose.yml` if using a different version.
-3. Puppet Standalone image. - This can be download from https://puppet.com/download-puppet-enterprise
-The script was tested with version 6.
+3. Puppet Standalone image. - This will be pulled automatically during the build process.
+This demo was tested with version 6.

 ## Setting Up The Demo Environment
 The build process may take 10-15 minutes and require Internet connection.